 Other things of interest throughout the week were numerous sightings of otters, and just down the road from where we were staying in the Sumburgh hotel garden, we had great views of the monarch butterfly.

 After a good sleep on the boat, we arrived back in Aberdeen at 7.30am.
 We got back in our cars and drove south to St. Aidan's RSPB-West Yorkshire.
-News came out the bird was still showing and I eventually arrived at 13.30.
+News came out that the bird was still showing, and I eventually arrived at 13.30.

-What a bird, and another old school blocker falls in the same year as Red Necked.
+What a bird, and another old school blocker falls in the same year as Red-necked Stint.

 1970-Marazion, 7th to 8th June-Cornwall